Best Medicare Advantage Plans in Alabama (2026)

 Consider CMS Star Ratings

-Review each plan's CMS star rating, which evaluates quality and performance on a scale from one to five stars.
-These ratings reflect member satisfaction, care coordination and health outcomes across Alabama providers.
+Each plan's CMS star rating scores quality and performance from one to five stars, drawing on member satisfaction data, care coordination results and health outcomes across Alabama providers.
+A higher rating doesn't always mean the lowest cost, but it signals more consistent care.

 Average Alabama Medicare Advantage Cost